slapxxi/misc/vocabulary/vocabulary-tree.md

   - disturb
   - obscure
   - obstruct
+  - trouble
+    - stay out of trouble
+    - in trouble

 + **hate**
   - hate
-  - despise
+  - despise *dislike and have no respect*
-  - detest
+  - detest *hate very much*
   - dislike
-  - loathe
+  - loathe *dislike very much*
-  - abhor
+  - abhor *hate esp. for moral reasons*
+  - disdain *think someone is not good enough to deserve your respect*
-  - disdain
+    - with disdain
-  - execrate

 + **prefer**
   - prefer